Ronokof/Full-Japanese-Study-Deck/README.md

   - If audio plays repetitively or automatically, turn on the **"Don't play audio automatically"** setting from the deck's options.
 - **AWS Limitations:**
   - Not all entries, particularly in the JLPT vocab subdeck, have accurate or available audio due to AWS constraints.
-- **Card Errors**
-  - If you spot any errors in the cards, please consult the original sources (JMDict, KANJIDIC or Tanaka Corpus) and either make corrections yourself or submit a correction request.
-I am not responsible for any mistakes in the data I have used.
-Every now and then I will update the deck with the latest data.

 ---